-More than 50 percent of farmers in the areas where Better Globe Forestry Ltd (BGF) operate live below the UN poverty line of $2 per day.
-It is in these areas that we together can make the largest difference; far more than by the classic means of charity and aid.
+More than 50 percent of farmers in the areas where Better Globe Forestry Ltd (BGF) operates live below the international poverty line of $1.90 per day.
+It is in these areas we together can make the most significant difference, far more than by the traditional means of charity and aid.

 To give people help when they need help is perfectly natural and very important.
-However, it’s worth considering the true meaning of help, and if some help is more of a hindrance.
+However, it is worth considering the true meaning of help, and whether some types of “help” is actually a hindrance.

 Purchasing power is the foundation of the economic cycle

 Creating jobs is one of the crucial elements of BGF’s concept to tackle poverty and corruption.
 Those living in the areas where BGF typically chooses to establish operations, usually lack opportunities to find paid work.
 When they start working for BGF, it is often the first job they have, and that allows them to have real purchasing power.

 Those who have a salary and money in their pockets can buy things and use their purchasing power to buy from someone else that needs customers, who, in turn, earns money for their family, and so on.